Okhla Sanctuary

 Okhla Bird Sanctuary is a bird sanctuary at the Okhla barrage over Yamuna River.
 It is situated in Noida, Gautam Buddh Nagar district, on Delhi-Uttar Pradesh state border and known as a haven for over 300 bird species, especially waterbirds.
 In 1990, an area of 3.5 km2 on the river Yamuna was designated a bird sanctuary by the Government of Uttar Pradesh under the Wildlife Protection Act, 1972.
 The site is located at the point where the river enters Uttar Pradesh.
 The most prominent feature of the sanctuary is the large lake created by damming the river, which lies between Okhla village to the west and Gautam Budh Nagar to the east.

 The Okhla Bird Sanctuary (OBS) is roughly 4 km2 in size and is situated at the entrance of NOIDA in Gautam Budh Nagar district of Uttar Pradesh.
 It is situated at a point where river Yamuna enters in the state of Uttar Pradesh leaving the territory of Delhi.
-It is one among fifteen bird sanctuaries in the state.
+It is one of the 15 bird sanctuaries in the state.

-The bird species of thorny scrub, grassland and wetland are seen in the sanctuary due its location.
+The bird species of thorny scrub, grassland and wetland are seen in the sanctuary due to its location.
 This wetland was formed by the creation of Okhla Barrage.
 The Uttar Pradesh Government designated this a sanctuary in the year 1990.
 It is now one of the 466 IBAs (Important Bird Areas) in India.